-Generally, the mount kit comes with a removable articulating arm, with a TV back mounting place, two wall brackets, screws to join the mounting plate to the TV, some screws and as well as 2 wrenches.
+Generally, trailer TV mount kit comes with a removable articulating arm, with a TV back mounting place, two wall brackets, screws to join the mounting plate to the TV, some screws, and as well as 2 wrenches.

-In addition, you need to have a drill, screwdriver tape measure, stud finder tape, and a pencil nearby.
+In addition, for RV tv installation, you need to have a drill, screwdriver tape measure, stud finder tape, and a pencil nearby.

 How to Attach a TV Mount on RV Wall?